Education in the Netherlands

 Education in the Netherlands is characterized by division: education is oriented toward the needs and background of the pupil.
 Education is divided over schools for different age groups, some of which are divided in streams for different educational levels.
 Schools are furthermore divided in public, special (religious), and general-special (neutral) schools, although there are also a few private schools.
 The Dutch grading scale runs from 1 (very poor) to 10 (outstanding).

-The Programme for International Student Assessment (PISA), coordinated by the Organisation for Economic Co-operation and Development (OECD), ranks the education in the Netherlands as the 9th best in the world as of 2008, being significantly higher than the OECD average.
+The Programme for International Student Assessment (PISA), coordinated by the Organisation for Economic Co-operation and Development (OECD), ranks the education in the Netherlands as the 16th best in the world as of 2018.
+The Netherlands' educational standing compared to other nations has been declining since 2006, and is now only slightly above average.
+School inspectors are warning that reading standards among primary school children are lower than 20 years ago, and the Netherlands has now dropped down the international rankings.
+A similar trend is seen in writing and reading, maths and science.
+The country has an on-going teacher shortage and lack of new teachers.

+The average OECD performance of Dutch 15-year-olds in science and mathematics has declined, with the share of low performers in reading, mathematics and science developing a sharp upward trend.
+The share of top performers in mathematics and science has also declined.

 General overview

 Educational policy is coordinated by the Dutch Ministry of Education, Culture and Science with municipal governments.